Highlights

 Where to Watch Kurt Gerrons Karussell

-Want to watch 'Kurt Gerrons Karussell' on your TV or mobile device at home?
-Finding a streaming service to buy, rent, download, or watch the Ilona Ziok-directed movie via subscription can be difficult, so we here at Moviefone want to do right by you.
+Thinking about watching 'Kurt Gerrons Karussell' without leaving the house?
+Discovering a streaming service to buy, rent, download, or view the Ilona Ziok-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.

 We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Kurt Gerrons Karussell' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Kurt Gerrons Karussell' right now, here are some specifics about the documentary flick.
+Now, before we get into the fundamentals of how you can watch 'Kurt Gerrons Karussell' right now, here are some finer points about the documentary flick.

-Want to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "This documentary tells the story of an unusual victim of the Nazi holocaust -- Kurt Gerron, a German film actor and cabaret star.
 During World War II, Gerron went from being a leading light of the German entertainment community (he made over 70 films and sang "Mack the Knife" in the first performance of The Three-Penny Opera) to a prisoner directing a propaganda film for the Nazis about a makeshift club at Theresienstadt, which was described as a "concentration camp for celebrities."
 Gerron was eventually executed at Auschwitz.
 Director Ilona Ziok combines archival footage of Gerron with interviews of peers and survivors who describe how Gerron tragically believed his gifts as an entertainer would save his life -- and how he enthusiastically kept performing right up to his death." .